Frequently asked questions

 Does recycling inhalers have a significant impact?

 You really can make a difference by returning your used inhalers to a participating pharmacy, hospital or dispensing doctor.

 Why can't GSK and other manufacturers of inhalers just make them more environmentally friendly in the first place?

 We have reduced the emissions from our Ventolin inhalers by 80 per cent by switching from CFC (chlorofluorocarbon) to HFA (hydrofluoroalkane) propellant gases2.
 Our MDI (metered-dose inhaler) canisters are also now made of recycled aluminium.

 My usual pharmacy is not listed as participating in this scheme.
 Can I recycle my inhalers at another dispensary?

 My inhaler is still partially full – can I take it in to be recycled or recovered?

 You should take your inhalers as prescribed until they are empty.
 You may also take your inhalers to a pharmacy for safe disposal if they are out-of-date, whether they are full, partially full or empty.

 I have always returned my old inhaler to the pharmacy, what was happening to it?

 Pharmacies have always taken back unwanted medicines however due to clinical guidelines, all medicines (including inhaler devices) have to be incinerated.

 Does GSK use recycled material in its own inhalers?

 There isn't a participating pharmacy close to me.
 Can I post my inhaler somewhere?

-Unfortunately we cannot accept any postal returns - this service is only available through participating pharmacies and hospitals.
-As of February 2015, there are over 2,700 participating pharmacies across the UK, with more locations being added all the time.
+Unfortunately we cannot accept any postal returns - this service is only available through participating pharmacies, hospitals and dispensing doctors.